ryanbarwise/README-generator/README.md

   <a name = "repo"></a>
   ## Repo
-  view, clone, or fork at will.
-I am happy to receive feedback.
+  view, clone or fork at your pleasure...I welcome feedback

   <a name = "contributions"></a>
   ## Contributions